harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 ### Required

-- `account_id` (String) Account Identifier for the Application.
+- `account_id` (String) Account identifier of the GitOps application.
-- `agent_id` (String) Agent identifier for the Application.
+- `agent_id` (String) Agent identifier of the GitOps application.
-- `application` (Block List, Min: 1) definition of Application resource. (see [below for nested schema](#nestedblock--application))
+- `application` (Block List, Min: 1) Definition of the GitOps application resource. (see [below for nested schema](#nestedblock--application))
-- `cluster_id` (String) Cluster identifier for the Application.
+- `cluster_id` (String) Cluster identifier of the GitOps application.
-- `identifier` (String) Identifier of the Application.
+- `identifier` (String) Identifier of the GitOps application.
-- `org_id` (String) Organization Identifier for the Application.
+- `org_id` (String) Organization identifier of the GitOps application.
-- `project_id` (String) Project Identifier for the Application.
+- `project_id` (String) Project identifier of the GitOps application.
-- `repo_id` (String) Repository identifier for the Application.
+- `repo_id` (String) Repository identifier of the GitOps application.

 ### Optional

-- `kind` (String) kind of resource.
+- `kind` (String) Kind of the GitOps application.
-- `options_remove_existing_finalizers` (Boolean) Options to remove existing finalizers to delete the application.
+- `options_remove_existing_finalizers` (Boolean) Options to remove existing finalizers to delete the GitOps application.
-- `project` (String) Project is a reference to the project this application belongs to.
-The empty string means that application belongs to the 'default' project.
+- `project` (String) Reference to the project corresponding to this GitOps application.
+An empty string means that the GitOps application belongs to the 'default' project.
-- `query_project` (String) the project names to restrict returned list applications.
+- `query_project` (String) Project names to filter the corresponding GitOps applications.
-- `query_refresh` (String) forces application reconciliation if set to true.
+- `query_refresh` (String) Forces the GitOps application to reconcile when set to true.
-- `query_repo` (String) the repoURL to restrict returned list applications.
+- `query_repo` (String) Repo URL to restrict returned list applications.
-- `query_resource_version` (String) when specified with a watch call, shows changes that occur after that particular version of a resource.
+- `query_resource_version` (String) Shows modifications after a version that is specified with a watch call.
-- `query_selector` (String) the selector to to restrict returned list to applications only with matched labels.
+- `query_selector` (String) Filters GitOps applications corresponding to the labels.
-- `request_cascade` (Boolean) Request cascade to delete the application.
+- `request_cascade` (Boolean) Request cascade to delete the GitOps application.
-- `request_name` (String) Request name to delete the application.
+- `request_name` (String) Request name to delete the GitOps application.
-- `request_propagation_policy` (String) Request propagation policy to delete the application.
+- `request_propagation_policy` (String) Request propagation policy to delete the GitOps application.
-- `upsert` (Boolean) Whether to Upsert the application.
+- `upsert` (Boolean) Indicates if the GitOps application should be updated if existing and inserted if not.
-- `validate` (Boolean) Whether to validate the application.
+- `validate` (Boolean) Indicates if the GitOps application has to be validated.

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) The Id of this resource.
-- `name` (String) Name of the application.
+- `name` (String) Name of the GitOps application.

 <a id="nestedblock--application"></a>
 ### Nested Schema for `application`

 Required:

-- `metadata` (Block List, Min: 1) metadata that all persisted resources must have, which includes all objects users must create. (see [below for nested schema](#nestedblock--application--metadata))
+- `metadata` (Block List, Min: 1) Metadata corresponding to the resources.
+This includes all the objects a user must create. (see [below for nested schema](#nestedblock--application--metadata))

 Optional:

-- `spec` (Block List) represents desired application state.
-Contains link to repository with application definition and additional parameters link definition revision. (see [below for nested schema](#nestedblock--application--spec))
+- `spec` (Block List) Specifications of the GitOps application.
+This includes the repository URL, application definition, source, destination and sync policy. (see [below for nested schema](#nestedblock--application--spec))

 <a id="nestedblock--application--metadata"></a>
 ### Nested Schema for `application.metadata`

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
+- `annotations` (Map of String) Annotations are unstructured key value pairs corresponding to a resource.
+External tools set these to store and retrieve arbitrary metadata.
-- `cluster_name` (String) The name of the cluster which the object belongs to.
-This is used to distinguish resources with same name and namespace in different clusters.
-This field is not set anywhere right now and apiserver is going to ignore it if set in create or update request.
+- `cluster_name` (String) Name of the cluster corresponding to the object.
+API server ignores this if set in any create or update request.
-- `finalizers` (List of String) Must be empty before the object is deleted from the registry.
-Each entry is an identifier for the responsible component that will remove the entry from the list.
-If the deletionTimestamp of the object is non-nil, entries in this list can only be removed.
-Finalizers may be processed and removed in any order.
-Order is NOT enforced because it introduces significant risk of stuck finalizers. finalizers is a shared field, any actor with permission can reorder it.
-If the finalizer list is processed in order, then this can lead to a situation in which the component responsible for the first finalizer in the list is waiting for a signal (field value, external system, or other) produced by a component responsible for a finalizer later in the list, resulting in a deadlock.
-Without enforced ordering finalizers are free to order amongst themselves and are not vulnerable to ordering changes in the list.
+- `finalizers` (List of String) Before the object is removed from the register, it must be empty.
+Each element serves as a unique identifier for the component that is accountable for removing that entry from the list.
+Entries in this list can only be removed if the object's deletionTimestamp is not null.
+The processing and removal of finalizers can happen in any sequence.
+No order is enforced as it may block the finalizers.
+Finalizers is a shared field that can be reordered by any actor with authority.
+If the finalizer list is processed in order, this could result in a scenario where the component in charge of the list's first finalizer is waiting for a signal (generated by a field value, an external system, or another) produced by a component in charge of the list's later finalizer.
-- `generate_name` (String) an optional prefix, used by the server, to generate a unique name ONLY IF the Name field has not been provided.
-If this field is used, the name returned to the client will be different than the name passed.
-This value will also be combined with a unique suffix.
-The provided value has the same validation rules as the Name field, and may be truncated by the length of the suffix required to make the value unique on the server.
-If this field is specified and the generated name exists, the server will NOT return a 409 - instead, it will either return 201 Created or 500 with Reason ServerTimeout indicating a unique name could not be found in the time allotted, and the client should retry (optionally after the time indicated in the Retry-After header).
-Applied only if Name is not specified.
+- `generate_name` (String) An optional prefix that the server will only apply if the Name field is empty to create a unique name.
+The name returned to the client will differ from the name passed if this field is used.
+A unique suffix will be added to this value as well.
+The supplied value must adhere to the same validation guidelines as the Name field and may be reduced by the suffix length necessary to ensure that it is unique on the server.
+The server will NOT return a 409 if this field is supplied and the created name already exists; instead, it will either return 201 Created or 500 with Reason ServerTimeout, indicating that a unique name could not be found in the allotted time and the client should try again later.
 - `generation` (String) A sequence number representing a specific generation of the desired state.
-Populated by the system.
-Read-only.
+This is a read-only value populated by the system.
 - `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 May match selectors of replication controllers and services.
 - `name` (String) Name must be unique within a namespace.
 Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
 Name is primarily intended for creation idempotence and configuration definition.
-Cannot be updated.
+Name cannot be updated.
-- `namespace` (String) namespace of the application.
+- `namespace` (String) Namespace of the GitOps application.
 An empty namespace is equivalent to the "default" namespace.
 - `owner_references` (Block List) List of objects depended by this object.
 If ALL objects in the list have been deleted, this object will be garbage collected.
 If this object is managed by a controller, then an entry in this list will point to this controller, with the controller field set to true.
 There cannot be more than one managing controller. (see [below for nested schema](#nestedblock--application--metadata--owner_references))

 Read-Only: